jackalopelabs/jackalope-planet/src/MULTIPLAYER.md

    - [ ] Test with two browser windows

 This plan enables rapid development of a testable multiplayer prototype while laying the foundation for more robust multiplayer functionality in later phases.

+## Known Issues and Fixes

+### Merc Players Not Responding to Input

+**Issue Description:**
+After spawning a Merc player using God Mode (press G to enable, then 2 to spawn), the player may not respond to input controls.
+This happens because the `isLocal` and `isActive` flags are incorrectly set to `false` when creating the player.

+**Debug Steps:**
+1. Press Shift+D during gameplay to open the diagnostic overlay
+2. Look for player state mismatches in the overlay or console

+**Visible Symptoms:**
+- Newly spawned Merc player doesn't move with WASD keys
+- Console shows: `Game: Creating new player with options: {team: 'merc', id: 'merc_2', isLocal: false, isActive: false}`
+- Switching to the player with T key may work, but direct spawning doesn't activate the player

+**Fix Implemented:**
+We've implemented a comprehensive set of fixes to address this issue:

+1. Modified `Player.js` constructor to:
+   - Add explicit type checking for boolean/string conversion of options
+   - Force `isLocal=true` and `isActive=true` for any player with ID starting with 'merc_'
+   - Add detailed logging of player initialization

+2. Enhanced `InputManager.spawnPlayerForTeam` to:
+   - Create a clean copy of options with explicit boolean values
+   - Use `Object.defineProperty` to prevent options from being changed
+   - Force-set the active player after creation
+   - Added delayed verification of player state

+3. Fixed `Game.createNewPlayer` to:
+   - Preserve option values during object spread/merge
+   - Use direct property access instead of destructuring
+   - Add explicit overrides for Merc team players

+4. Added enhanced diagnostics:
+   - Debug overlay toggle with Shift+D
+   - Comprehensive `diagnosePlayerState` function to identify and fix state mismatches
+   - Game loop verification to ensure proper player state

+**How to Force-Fix During Development:**
+If you still encounter this issue:
+1. Press Shift+D to run comprehensive diagnostics with auto-fix
+2. This will show a diagnostic overlay and attempt to fix any player state issues
+3. The overlay shows active/local status of all players and their current input state

+For developers: When adding new features that affect player creation or activation, ensure proper handling of the `isLocal` and `isActive` flags, especially for team-specific players.